-Four SEO factors to consider before translating your websiteon Wednesday 20 July 2016 Written by David Martin
+Four SEO Factors to Consider Before Translating Your Websiteon Wednesday 20 July 2016 Written by Kasia Lapinska

 Planning an international SEO strategy should be the first step any online business takes in its international growth plan.
 Implementing an agile global SEO plan makes the succeeding translation and localisation process more efficient and streamlined, and is likely to see sharper growth in international customers.
 Here, we break down the key factors you need to consider before diving into translating your website.

 Online business and e-commerce is being increasingly driven by local search.
 This has seen companies providing their target audiences with an ever more detailed and localised web experience.

 The most successful international retailers sell in the customer’s native tongue and cater to their expectations and tastes.
 They provide the goods and services that the market demands and cater to the local currency.

 Few brands succeed in the competitive retail space with a web presence that appears distinctly foreign and shows little knowledge of the local market or cultural nuances.
 Ensuring that your website is accurately and astutely translated and localised is therefore one of the most important steps towards establishing an international client base.

 But while your website may be the shop window for your business, you need to ensure that the shopper can, first, find your shop and, second, be sure that the products are indeed readily available to them.

 International SEO goes beyond translating your website copy, adapting culturally suited images and re-wording your calls-to-action (CTAs).
 In fact, the process begins before the first word on your website has even been translated.